henrifnk/FACT/README.md

 ## Quickstart

-We want to divide American states by their standardized crime rates in 3 clusters.
+We aim to divide American states by their standardized crime rates in 3 clusters.

 ``` r